 Convert your civil partnership to marriage

-With effect from Wednesday 10 December 2014 you will be able to convert your civil partnership to marriage.
+Since 10 December 2014 you have been able to convert your civil partnership to marriage.